How Much Money Do You Need to Make to Start Saving?

 The answer?
 You should begin saving as soon as you begin working, and you should take immediate steps to put away money for emergencies ranging from $1,000 to one month’s salary.
 However, there may be other issues that you might need to deal with before you start saving money.

 Are You Covering Your Basic Needs?

-You may need to find ways to cut your expenses so that you can make ends meet.
-Taking in a roommate, cooking more from home and taking public transportation can help you get on a bare-bones budget and find ways to save money.
+Depending on the cost of living in your area, you may be struggling to do this on an entry-level salary and may need to find ways to cut your expenses so that you can make ends meet.
+Taking in a roommate, eating your meals at home, cutting cable, and taking public transportation can help you get on a bare-bones budget and save money.

 Do You Have High-Interest Debt?

 It is important that you are not making excuses when it comes to saving money.
 If you are buying new clothes every week or going on expensive vacations every year, you can likely find ways to save additional money in your budget.
-It is important to have fun and to have nice things, but you cannot sell yourself short when it comes to financial security.
-You need to make savings a priority and make it so saving your money means that you need to watch your spending.
+It's nice to have fun and have quality things, but you cannot sell yourself short when it comes to financial security.

 Is There a Magic Amount to Earn to Be Able to Save Money?

 It can be difficult to pin down a specific amount you need to make to have enough money to save.
 The cost of living varies from area to area and a $50,000 salary will cover a lot more in a rural area than it would in New York City or another metropolitan area.